Order of Merit of the Bavarian Crown: History

 King Maximilian I Joseph, founded the order to reward civil servants of the state of all classes and other foreigners who were deserving of recognition of the Kingdom of Bavaria.
 It was created as a civil counterpart to the Military Order of Max Joseph.
-Both the orders brought non-noble recipients in the collection of personal nobility with the title "Ritter von".
+Both the orders brought non-noble recipients in the collection of personal, non-hereditary nobility with the title "Ritter von".

 The Order of Merit of the Bavarian crown was initially founded with three grades Grand Cross, Commander, and Knight.
 King Maximilian II added the grade of Grand Commander in 1855.
 For each grade there was a fixed number of members.
 Initially membership in the order was limited to 12 Grand Crosses, 24 Commanders and 100 Knights.
 Statutes of the order from October 1817 list the limits at 24, 40 and 160.
 Adjustments to the statutes were also made on 16 February 1824, on 12 October 1834, on 12 January 1835 and in October 1838.
 The statutes were further modified in 1855 for the addition of the Grand Commander grade, also limited in numbers.